robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 As you can see, v8's error messages, even though they have improved a little bit, remain largely useless.
-This, in particular, is one of those errors that a little bit more of work on your JSON parser could ACTUALLY give the user a very useful error message:
+This, in particular, is one of those errors that a little bit more of work on your JSON parser could actually give the user a very useful error message:

 ![](/files/2016/01/v82.png)